-In Figure 5a and Figure 5b, the historical and simulated average occupations are given for patients that are present in the waiting room, present in the treatment rooms and for the total number of patients at the ED.
+In Figure 10 and Figure 11, the historical and simulated average occupations are given for patients that are present in the waiting room, present in the treatment rooms and for the total number of patients at the ED.
 The results for the first hours of the day are different because the simulated ED begins each day empty.
+Starting from 9:00h, the waiting room fills to

+Figure 9.
+Software package containing Excel, Chi 3.0 and R tools

-Starting from 9:00h, the waiting room fills to approximately five patients in the afternoon, on average.
+Figure 10.
+Historical average occupation of patients on Monday approximately five patients in the afternoon, on average.
 Both figures show that the waiting room is empty at the end of the day and that there are on average around 7 patients present in the treatment rooms during the day.
-Next, the waiting times are discussed.
-As can be seen in Figure 6a and Figure 6b, the distributions of the waiting times for yellow patients give a relatively close match.
-Similar results can be obtained by comparing other patient categories.
-In Figure 7, the average cycle time factor (Hopp and Spearman 2008) is plotted during the day.
-This factor is the total time a patient is present at the ED divided by the treatment time, and thus provides an indicator of logistic efficiency.
-If, for patients starting their treatment at time t, this factor is close to one, their waiting time is short compared to their treatment time.
-Figure 7 shows a good match between historical and simulated data.
-During peak hours the cycle time factor raises to 1,5-2.0, which is, in terms of manufacturing, a good performance.

-Figure 5a: Historical average occupation of patients on Monday.

-Figure 5b: Simulated average occupation of patients on Monday.
+Figure 11.
+Simulated average occupation of patients on Monday